mstarikov/rbdsr/README.md

 Now you can install this demo script automatically using `rbd-install.py`.
 Run `python ./rbd-install.py enable` on each host to patch all required files and copy RBDSR.py to `/opt/xensource/sm`.

+rbd-install.py will automatically detect the version of the XenServer and apply corresponding patches to 6.5 or 7.

 If for some reason you are having problems with the install script, please [let me know](mailto:mr.mark.starikov@gmail.com) first and then perform following changes on each host in the pool to enable RBD SR:
 ```